dzen-dhall/dzen-dhall/README.md

 ### Checks

-Startup-time checks allow to assert that certain condition is true.

-#### Assertions

-It is possible to assert that some binary is in `$PATH` or that some arbitrary shell command exits successfully:
+Startup-time checks allow to assert that some condition is true before proceeding to the execution, i.e. it is possible to assert that some binary is in `$PATH` or that some arbitrary shell command exits successfully:

 ```dhall
 let Check = < BinaryInPath : Text | SuccessfulExit : Text >